Kem0111/Kem0111/README.md

 ### EXPERIENCE

-Developed a Flask web application utilizing PostgreSQL, HTML page parsing, and Jinja 2 templating; deployed the application in a production environment on the PaaS platform Render.
+Developed a web application on Flask using PostgreSQL and HTML parsing.
+The application tracks discounted products on the Turkish site trendyol.com.

-Developed chatbots for messengers using an asynchronous approach with AsyncIO, aiohttp, and aiogram, as well as integrated APIs from other services to expand functionality and interaction.
-Deployed a Django project in a production environment on the PaaS platform Railway, using PostgreSQL as the database.
-Worked with asynchronous microservices within a microservice architecture to improve system performance and scalability.
-Developed an analytics service for collecting and analyzing task execution data, generating reports, and providing statistics.
-I designed and implemented my own project: an asynchronous Telegram bot that uses aiohttp and the Etherscan API to track Ethereum addresses.
-The bot provides access to the history of transactions and smart contract events related to the tracked addresses.
-The entire project was deployed on the Amazon Web Services (AWS) cloud platform, including the use of a PostgreSQL database in the Amazon RDS service for data storage
+Designed and implemented my own project: an asynchronous Telegram bot that uses aiohttp and etherscan to track Ethereum addresses.
+The bot provides the history of transactions and smart contract events, as well as wallet token balances associated with the tracked addresses.
+The project was deployed on AWS.

+Developed an e-cigarette sales website for an offline market using Django.
+Implemented a shopping cart, authentication, and a bonus system, and also connected online payment.

+Developed an analytics service: collection and analysis of task execution data, generation of reports and statistics.
+Thanks to this service, the company was able to automate the process of analysis and compilation of reports on assigned tasks.

+Developed a trading bot with Binance API integration, for automatic opening of shorts according to a given algorithm.
+Thanks to the bot, the customer was able to automate his trading by analyzing the prices of futures of certain categories of cryptocurrencies and opening positions by signal.

+Created a web site with a payment gateway for paying for services through CoinGate.
+Considering the low transaction fees in cryptocurrencies, this step helped the client reduce operational costs and increase profitability.

 ---